Take this survey to share valuable data which will help inform the Transit Tomorrow Plan!

 Everyone is invited to help build a shared vision and plan for public transportation.
 The process will be guided and championed by an advisory committee, composed of the leaders of transit agencies, municipalities and stakeholders, including social services, housing agencies, transit riders, and the development community.
 The voices, hopes, and ideas of the region’s residents will shape the plan over this 18-month initiative.

-• The Transit Tomorrow Project Advisory Committee 05.17.19 meeting agenda can be found here.
+• A link to the Transit Tomorrow Project Advisory Committee 05.17.19 meeting agenda can be found here.